Skip to main content

 Compliance challenges we address

-Missed filing deadlines and late surcharges
+Missed deadlines and late surcharges

-Unmanaged withholding tax obligations
+Withholding tax obligations

-Incorrect sales tax categorisation
+Sales tax categorisation

-Advance tax estimation and payment errors
+Advance tax estimation

 Scope of Pakistan taxation services

-A comprehensive list of the tax compliance and advisory tasks covered in our Pakistan taxation engagements.
+The tax compliance and advisory tasks covered in our Pakistan taxation engagements.

 Annual income tax return preparation and FBR e-filing (individuals, AOPs, companies)